savannahghi/sil_fhir_profile_ig/README.md

 ```bash
 ./fsh-generated
 ```
-and generates the necessary FHIR artifacts in the `output` directory.
+as well as the necessary FHIR artifacts in the `output` directory.

 ## Contributing